A site along the Butterfield Overland National Historic Trail

 People come from all over the world to view Grand Canyon's sunset

-Grand Canyon National Park, in Northern Arizona, encompasses 278 miles (447 km) of the Colorado River and adjacent uplands.
-Located on ancestral homeland of 11 Associated Tribes, Grand Canyon is one of the most spectacular examples of erosion anywher
+Entirely within the state of Arizona, the park encompasses 278 miles (447 km) of the Colorado River and adjacent uplands.
+Located on the ancestral homelands of 11 present day Tribal Communities, Grand Canyon is one of the most spectacular examples of

 The sun sets behind the Pakoon Basin.